 Gamification is a broad term that can cover a lot of processes.
 In a nutshell, gamification involves designing processes with a positive feedback look within your store.

 To give you an example, loyalty programs are a form of gamification.
 You offer customers rewards (points) in exchange for an action (buying products).
 If the rewards are good enough, customers will want to repeat that same action over and over again to keep getting them.

-There are a lot more ways to implement gamification on your store.
-For Black Friday, you might want to set up a prize wheel that users can spin once or every few days, which can result in them getting a reward:
+There are a lot more ways to implement gamification in your store.
+For Black Friday, you might want to set up a prize wheel that spins once or every few days, which can result in them getting a reward:

 That’s an example of a game wheel built using OptinMonster.
 With OptinMonster you can set up game wheels for your website as well as add other types of features, such as fixed bars.
 Their game wheel tool also enables you to collect emails, which makes it a killer implementation.